 No one can hide that each gaming monitor has advantages and disadvantages, so we’ll tell you about them here.
 You can see if it goes right up to your bar or under it.
 The ASUS VG248QE was one of the first 144Hz screens with the LightBoost technology.
 It had a fantastic show with mind-boggling movement clarity and responsiveness, which led to its high praise and popularity at the time.

-Today, more up-to-date screens offer better performance and more features for less money.
+Asus 27 inch monitor are more up-to-date screens which offer better performance and more features for less money.
 This monitor has everything you need to play PBUG at full HD 1080p.

 Most people love and use the ASUS VG248QE, a 24-inch, 1080p 144Hz, 1ms gaming screen.
 However, there are better and more affordable options out there.
 The ASUS VG248QE was one of the first 144Hz monitors with the LightBoost technology.
 It had an impressive performance and was very responsive, which led to its high ratings and popularity.